jingwora/jingwora.github.io/KM/Notes/Bioinformatics/Genetic Sequence Data.md

 - FASTQ file extensions: fastq, fq (.gz, .bgz, .bz2, .xz)

 #### SAM file
-- SAM stands for Sequence Alignment/Map format.
+- SAM stands for Sequence Alignment Map format.
 - It is a TAB-delimited text format consisting of a header section, which is optional, and an alignment section.
 - Each header line begins with the character ‘@’.
 - Each alignment line has 11 mandatory fields.